|

 POLAND, 1947, Scott 397, B57, 406

-Born to a wealthy aristocratic family, he first studied agriculture to manage the family estate.
-In Krakow he was a well known and well liked artist.
+Born to a wealthy aristocratic family, St. Albert first studied agriculture to manage the family estate.
+In Krakow he was a well-known and well liked artist.
 One of his better paintings, an Ecce Homo, moved him to a profound experience of the merciful love of Christ for us.
 He resolved to give himself to God and in 1880 entered the Society of Jesus as a brother, but after 6 months, like St. Anthony Mary Claret, he had to leave for reasons of health.

 POLAND, 2000, Krakow, the capital of European culture, Scott 3516